RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 2.0 Accepting a connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. To accept a connection you need to click on the connections tile and on the 'incoming' tab.
+1. To accept a connection you need to click on the connections tile and on the 'Incoming' tab.

 .. image:: /android/connections5.png
-   :height: 100px
+   :height: 175px
-   :width: 200 px
+   :width: 350 px
    :scale: 70 %

-2. Under the heading incoming you will see the request made.
+2. Under the heading 'Incoming' you will see the request made.

-3. To complete the connection click the green 'Accept'button.
+3. To complete the connection click the green 'Accept' button.

 4. Finally you will be asked to enter the 4 digit code the requester was sent.
 The reason for this is to ensure safe and secure connections.